isaacwallace123/isaacwallace123/README.md

 ## ☁️ Kleff Hosting

-Kleff is my flagship project — a self-hosted, modular cloud platform for running everything from web apps to dedicated game servers.
+Kleff (similar to the french word for "key") is my flagship project — a self-hosted, modular cloud platform for running everything from web apps to dedicated game servers.
 It’s built to be **developer-first**, with **clean APIs**, **Docker-based isolation**, and **per-container lifecycle management**.

 ### 🚀 Core Goals